marrio-h/universal-parallax/README.md

 ```

 - Or adding this CSS
--- _Gives more flexibility controlling behaviour of bg images (see "optional" comment)_
+-- _Gives more flexibility controlling the behaviour of bg images (see "optional" comment)_

 ```css
 .parallax--container {